EU VAT for Easy Digital Downloads: Complete Guide

 Log into the online system for whichever tax authority you registered for VAT with.
 For example, if you registered for MOSS in the Republic of Ireland then you should log into their online system.

 The exact process depends on the country.
 Find the link to submit a MOSS VAT return, and follow the online instructions.

 After submitting the MOSS return, you’ll see the total amount of tax owed on the final page.
 You’ll probably receive an email too.
 There will be instructions on how to make the payment, so use these to send the money.

 At Barn2, we pay our EU VAT by making a bank transfer to the MOSS bank account.
 MOSS then distributes this to all the EU countries that we collected tax for.
 This is normally over 20 different countries, so the single payment saves us a lot of time!

 What if I don’t collect any EU VAT one quarter?

 You must submit a tax return even if you didn’t collect any EU VAT that quarter.
 When you create a MOSS return in the online reporting system, you’ll see a tick box.
 Use this to confirm whether or not you made any taxable sales to EU countries in the previous quarter.
 If you didn’t collect any VAT during that period, simply declare this and submit the return.

 Where to get the plugin

 We’re in the final stages of testing the new Easy Digital Downloads EU VAT plugin.
-It will be launched in the next few weeks.
+It will be launched on 29th November 2019.